aws/jsii/gh-pages/content/white-papers/callbacks.md

 any way, and will simply be passed back passed back with any request to invoke the overridden member's foreign implementation.

+!!! info
-> :bulb: It is possible to register overrides to members that do not formally exist on a type.
-Since the _jsii kernel_
-> has no type information available for those, it will handle them as follows:
+    It is possible to register overrides to members that do not formally exist on a type.
+Since the _jsii kernel_ has no type information available for those, it will handle them as follows:

->
-> - Method overrides are assumed to have the following signature:
+    - Method overrides are assumed to have the following signature:
->   ```ts
+      ```ts
->   overridden(...args: any[]): any
+      overridden(...args: any[]): any
->   ```
+      ```
-> - Property overrides are assumed to be `any`-valued and mutable
+    - Property overrides are assumed to be `any`-valued and mutable

->
+    !!! danger
-> :warning: This should generally be avoided as it can result in incoherent data serialization happening when the _jsii
-> kernel_ receives and returns values.
+        This should generally be avoided as it can result in incoherent data serialization happening when the _jsii kernel_ receives and returns values.

-[kernel.create]: ../specifications/3-kernel-api.md#creating-objects
+[kernel.create]: ../specification/3-kernel-api.md#creating-objects
-[kernel.create.overrides]: ../specifications/3-kernel-api.md#overrides
+[kernel.create.overrides]: ../specification/3-kernel-api.md#overrides

 ## Invoking Overrides